bwsw/moebius/tests/README.md

 Moebius understands when you return from your handler generator and places it in front of your method until it will be completed, so the picture looks like:

-- Before yield utils.sleep_async: Queue = SleepGeneratorHandler.run
+Before yield utils.sleep_async | Queue = SleepGeneratorHandler.run
-- After yield  utils.sleep_async: Queue = utils.sleep_async, SleepGeneratorHandler.run
+After yield  utils.sleep_async | Queue = utils.sleep_async, SleepGeneratorHandler.run
-- After end of generator utils.sleep_async: Queue = SleepGeneratorHandler.run (next)
+After end of generator utils.sleep_async | Queue = SleepGeneratorHandler.run (next)

 So, yielding generators from generators we create stack of generators which should be completed one after another.